Saturday, December 27, 2025

 Other Materials:

-United States Court (Blog
+United States Courts Chart

-Courts of Florida (Blog)
+Courts of Florida (Map)

-Robinson, Principles of Statutory Interpretation (Blog)
+Robinson, Principles of Statutory Interpretation

-Barton, Great Judicial Stylists (Blog) (skim)
+Barton, Great Judicial Stylists (Skim)

 • What is "procedure" or "procedural law" as opposed to "substance" or "substantive law?"
 What is the substantive law involved in the four sample pleadings (Naruto, Godin, Morgan, and Visions)?